-Advertisements may not be broadcast in connection with children's programmes, nor may advertisements on television or in audiovisual on-demand services specifically target children.
+Advertisements cannot be broadcast in connection with children's programmes, nor can advertisements on television or in audiovisual on-demand services specifically target children.

-Broadcasters may not broadcast advertisements to promote belief systems or political ends on television.
+Broadcasters cannot transmit advertisements for belief systems or political messages on television.
 This also applies to teletext services.

-The King can issue further rules on the transmission, content, scope and supervision of advertising.
+The King can issue regulations on

-Announcements by the broadcaster in connection with his own programmes and ancillary products derived directly from such programmes shall not be included in the maximum amount of daily transmission time reserved for advertising under the first paragraph.
-The same applies to public service announcements and charity appeals broadcast free of charge.
+- a) the transmission, content, scope and supervision of advertising - b) the duration of announcements from broadcasters in connection with their own programmes and ancillary products derived directly from such programmes, public service announcements and charity appeals broadcast free of charge - c) a prohibition on interrupting a programme in order to transmit other announcements or extracts from other programmes.

-The King can issue regulations containing further rules on the duration of announcements and features under the fifth paragraph, as well as rules prohibiting the interruption of programmes to broadcast other announcements or abstracts from other programmes.